Parker Novey - Current Student

 classical Christian school and enjoyed her experience so much that she jumped at the

-opportunity for to work at a similar school after college.
+opportunity to work for a similar school after college.
 Having received her undergraduate

 degree in English and French from the University of Texas, Kathryn was drawn to the